Home The ArenA Glass Bead Game About the Glass Bead Game

 Both allow for single as well as multiple captures

 These concepts make the order in which the beads of a particlar pit are distributed, which is totally irrelevant in usual mancala's, an important issue.
 The strategical and tactical implications allow for a drastic reduction in the material needed.
-The Glass Bead Game is not only deeper and wider and more strategically and tactically rewarding than any other mancala, but also considerably smaller.
+The Glass Bead Game is not only deeper and wider and more strategically rewarding than most mancalas, but also considerably smaller.

 The Glass Bead Game is featured in R. Wayne Schmittberger's 'New Rules for Classic Games' (John Wiley & Sons, Inc. New York - ISBN 0-471-53621-0).